-&lt;sup>6 This seemingly endless process, instigated by the Summit, has already put encumbrances, in fact, on all the Petitioner landowners, of course, without any compensation.
+6 This seemingly endless process, instigated by the Summit, has already put encumbrances, in fact, on all the Petitioner landowners, of course, without any compensation.

-- 37. These easements allow Summit to modify or reconfigure the pipeline route at any time, with no additional compensation to the landowner for the inconvenience or costs this could cause. - 38.
+- 38. These easements allow Summit to modify or reconfigure the pipeline route at any time, with no additional compensation to the landowner for the inconvenience or costs this could cause.
+Additionally, Landowner Petitioners are concerned that Summit will be able to control what can be done on the land above the pipeline, such as planting trees or making any significant changes to the land, severely limiting the landowner's rights and ability to use their property as they see fit. - 39.
+These easements allow Summit to modify or reconfigure the pipeline route at any time, with no additional compensation to the landowner for the inconvenience or costs this could cause. - 40.
 The presence of the pipeline, with its soil damage, drainage tile damage, associated risks, and restrictions, will decrease property values.
-The potential for long-term damage, combined with the limits imposed by the easement agreements, means that Landowner Petitioners may find it difficult to sell their land or pass it on to future generations. - 39.
+The potential for long-term damage, combined with the limits imposed by the easement agreements, means that Landowner Petitioners may find it difficult to sell their land or pass it on to future generations. - 41.
 Landowner petitioners are particularly concerned about the health risks posed by CO2 leaks from the pipeline.
 CO2 is odorless and invisible, making it difficult to detect during a rupture.
 Additionally, CO2 is heavier than air, sinking into low-lying areas and creating hazardous conditions far from the leak site.
-The potential for fatal accidents in the event of a leak has been highlighted, with Landowner Petitioners fearing the long-term health and safety risks associated with the pipeline's proximity to homes and farm - 40.
+The potential for fatal accidents in the event of a leak has been highlighted, with Landowner Petitioners fearing the long-term health and safety risks associated with the pipeline's proximity to homes and farm - 42.
 Charles City is one of the many communities this CO2-hazardous liquid pipeline impacts.
 As proposed, the Summit's hazardous CO2 pipeline would bisect Charles City Area Development Corporation's (CCADC) Avenue of the Saints Development Park.
 CCADC paid \$2.156 million for the property purchase.
 CCADC accrued tens of thousands of dollars in authenticating the site within Iowa's Certified Sites program.
 This designation demonstrates that multiple due diligence factors have been achieved, saving companies valuable time planning and executing projects.
 This means that the Avenue of the Saints Development Park is already ready for development, and base infrastructure has been laid; all but for the signing of papers and the cloud of the pipeline, the Avenue of the Saints Development Park is as close to being developed as a parcel can get.
 There are only 29 certified sites in Iowa.
 CCADC seeks to become the first site to receive the GOLD standard designation.
 CCADC holds that the site is eminently marketable owing to being 600 feet from the Avenue of the Saints, a four-lane thoroughfare connecting St. Paul, Minnesota, and St. Louis, Missouri.
 The Avenue portends readily available truck access and a labor recruiting tool owing to labor fluidity.

-41. The Petitioners maintain that the order contains many factual findings that, when analyzed in light of the evidence before the Commission, appear to be in error and many legal conclusions contrary to binding precedent, statutes, and Constitutional principles.
+43. The Petitioners maintain that the order contains many factual findings that, when analyzed in light of the evidence before the Commission, appear to be in error and many legal conclusions contrary to binding precedent, statutes, and Constitutional principles.